 Your local council may also have a special way to dispose of fat, oil and grease – check with them if you’d like to find out more.

 If you’ve blocked your drain, crossed fingers and a squirt of washing-up liquid won’t clear it.
 That’s because hot water and soap don’t dissolve oils and fats, and the soap may actually harden in your pipes, sticking to other items and adding to the problem.

 Wipes, condoms, sanitary products, cotton wool, and dental floss are some of the biggest offenders in our sewers.
 Throw them in the bin, not the loo.
 The three Ps is the best rule to remember when it comes to what’s flushable; pee, poo, paper.
 Nothing else!

-There are loads of wet wipe alternatives on the market now, why not try a few?
+There are loads of wet wipe alternatives on the market now, so why not try a few?
 You’ll be helping the planet in more ways than one.
-You eco-legend!

-On average, we unblock 5 house blockages and remove 30 tonnes of ‘unflushable’ material, from just one of our sites each day.
-This costs us on average £18m per year.
+On average, we unblock five house blockages and remove 30 tonnes of ‘unflushable’ material from just one of our sites each day, costing an average of £18 million a year.

 Our ongoing mission is to raise awareness of this issue so that we can help you prevent problems at home and keep life flowing smoothly across our region.